TheTeaCat/CameraThing/camera-thing/FIRMWARE.md

 I had some permissions issues with `/dev/ttyUSB0` so I made a simple bash script, `go.sh` which fixes that and runs `pio run -t upload -t monitor` for me.

+You can have a sample of healthy serial output in `SERIAL_TRANSCRIPT..md.

 ## Preprocessor Instructions